How we rank schools

 Access & breadth (10%) scores bursary depth, fully-funded place programmes, and breadth of co-curricular provision.
 Wealth-only access lowers this score.

 External consensus (5%) deliberately small.
-Sunday Times Parent Power, Tatler Schools Guide and the Good Schools Guide are useful sanity-checks and cold-start signals — but if a Houseroom rank just agreed with theirs, we’d add no value.
-We blend their consensus signal at 5% so it nudges, but doesn’t dominate.
+Sunday Times Parent Power, Tatler Schools Guide and the Good Schools Guide are valuable complementary references and useful as cold-start signals.
+Houseroom is intended to add a distinct, multi-pillar view alongside them, so their consensus signal is blended in at 5% — it informs, but doesn’t dominate.

 Data sources